Your thoughts on Sunday's game

 - Published

-We asked for your views on Sunday's Premier League game between Brighton and Southampton.
+We asked for your views after Sunday's Premier League game between Leicester and West Ham United.

 Here are some of your comments: